 - dependant's pension you may be entitled to.

 There are protections for those affected by the lifetime allowance.
-View information in Tax controls and pensions.
+Find out about LTA protections in tax controls and pensions